-The CN8000 is capable of providing a number of non-approved services including support for legacy functions such as SNMPv3 without privacy enabled and remote AAA support using TACACS+.
+The CN8000 is capable of providing a number of non-approved services in order to support legacy functions such as SNMPv3 without privacy enabled and to provide remote AAA support, TACACS+ and other services.

 These services are either gated via the FIPS enabled/disabled function, or may be audited from the fips CLI command.